iturdikulov/notes/smartphone.md

 > satellite messaging connectivity and satellite emergency services into devices
 > for use in remote regions where there is no reliable cellular network.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Smartphone)</cite>

+I synchronize settings and applications, so each device can replace the other.
+My ideology is to use minimum installed software to minimize backup (pain on android) and new phone setup.

+TODO:

+- backup plan
+- resilo sync
+- obsidian
+- termux
+- etc.